 I highly recommend river cruises.
 They’re especially great for a first-time solo traveller.

 Allow me to share the primary benefits of small ships cruises for solo travellers.

 -Give you time alone but a team for meals and tours

 -Can be competitively priced when set alongside a piecemeal approach

 -Work effectively with land packages

 -Often have discounted program pricing as well as flights.

-- Select your personal lodging, as well as take day trips.
+2. Select your personal lodging and take day trips

 -Provides more chance to work together with local residents.